AtleSkaanes/Programming-notes/cpp/Arrays and pointers/Arrays.md

 ```cpp
 int arrName[Optional size] = {1, 2, 3, 15};
 ```
 If you don't give the array a size, the array will get a size matching the number of variables it was holding when it was declared.
-If you try to access an index that is out of range you will get errors.
+If you try to access an index that is out of range, you will get errors.

 #### Access an array
 To access an array in c++ you use the square brackets: '`[]`' and type your index (starting at 0) in the brackets: